 How does AMH change after fertility treatments and surgery?

-Procedures that remove or damage ovarian tissue can lower measured AMH.
-Endometrioma surgery (particularly cystectomy), ovarian drilling for PCOS, and any surgery requiring removal of part of an ovary can reduce AMH proportionally to the tissue affected.4 Chemotherapy and pelvic radiation can also reduce AMH significantly, with the size of the effect depending on the regimen and the woman's pre-treatment reserve.4
+If you have had procedures that remove or affect ovarian tissue, expect your measured AMH to be lower afterwards.
+Endometrioma surgery (particularly cystectomy), ovarian drilling for PCOS, and any surgery requiring removal of part of an ovary can reduce your AMH proportionally to the tissue affected.4 If you have undergone chemotherapy or pelvic radiation, those treatments can also reduce your AMH significantly, with the size of the effect depending on the regimen and your reserve beforehand.4

 Here's some reassurance: a single elevated FSH or low AMH measurement after such a procedure does not necessarily mean menopause is near, even though it does indicate that follicle numbers are now lower than they were before.
 If you are considering fertility-preserving options (such as egg freezing) before treatment, AMH testing alongside an antral follicle count is a reasonable input to that conversation.3,4